nateyang7/rpg-tavern-website/README.md

 # RPG Tavern

 ## Description
 **rpg-tavern-website** is a website representing a fictional restaurant.
-This project is purely educational and is used to practice web development skills.
+This project is purely educational and is used to practice web development skills while also serving as a location for a D&D session.

 > 🚧 This project is currently a work in progress.